polarstreams/polar/docs/features/io/README.md

 ## Compressed chunks for replication and consumers

-The Barco broker acting as a leader of a partition is the one responsible for compressing and checksumming the data in the log segment.
+The PolarStreams broker acting as a leader of a partition is the one responsible for compressing and checksumming the data in the log segment.
 A chunk is effectively only compressed once and sent to the replicas as a compressed payload.
 The replica is only responsible for appending the chunk and acknowledge it.
 Minimizing CPU utilization on a replica and significantly reducing network traffic.